Sunday Worship | 9:30am, 11:30am & 6:00pm | (*For sign language interpretation, email: Sarah Garner. )

 Come to our next scheduled Newcomers Meeting.
 These happen every 6 weeks in the Sanctuary and are a great opportunity to hear Trinity's mission in detail while meeting other newcomers and church staff.
 The meeting lasts around 30 minutes and we usually go grab some food together afterwards.
 The next meeting is always posted on our events page.

-Small Groups - Small Groups happen all over the city and its easy to find one on our groups page or the small groups brochure at the info table.
+Community Groups - Community Groups happen all over the city and its easy to find one on our groups page or the small groups brochure at the info table.

 Serving - Serving inside or outside Trinity is a way to build friendhsips while working toward a common goal - sharing God's love through acts of service.
 There are many areas to volunteer.
-Fill out a serve card in the seatbacks of the sanctuary on Sunday.
+Fill out a Info Card in the seatbacks of the sanctuary on Sunday.

 Classes - And finally, taking a class is a great way to connect with others.
 Classes are discussion-based and give you a chance to explore scripture, theology and spiritual formation in a room with others who want to learn like you do.